Minnesota-based Catholic composer accused of sexual misconduct

 "I have come to realize that I have caused great harm to a variety of people," Haas said.
 "I make no excuses for any harm that I may have caused.
 I take responsibility for my behavior and I am truly sorry."

-For the vast community of musicians who perform in churches and other religious settings, even beyond the Catholic Church, the chain of events has been surprising.
-Haas has composed some of the best known contemporary Christian songs, such as “Blest Are They,” “You are Mine” and “We Are Called” — standards at Masses, funerals and community events.
+For the vast community of musicians who perform in churches and other religious settings, even beyond the Catholic Church, the events have been surprising.
+Haas has composed some of the best known contemporary Christian songs, such as "Blest Are They," "You are Mine" and "We Are Called" — standards at masses, funerals and community events.

 "He was a rock star in the liturgical world," said Bex Gaunt, director of music and liturgy at St. Catherine University, who alleged she suffered workplace harassment when she worked as an intern for Haas in 2011.

-“After Vatican II.... there was suddenly a new market for church music.
-Haas was like a pioneer in the Catholic publishing world, filling up our hymmn books,” she said.
+"After Vatican II ... there was suddenly a new market for church music.
+Haas was like a pioneer in the Catholic publishing world, filling up our hymn books," she said.

 Susan Bruhl, 54, is among the women alleging misconduct by Haas.
 She sang with his musical group, called Emmaus, when she was a teenager in the early 1980s.
 Haas spent a lot of time with her mom and siblings at their home in Newport back then, she said.